Lee McQueen

-Lee McQueen (born Perivale, Middlesex) is a British entrepreneur and winner of series four of the UK version of the reality show The Apprentice in which 16 candidates fought to be the winner of a £100,000 a year job working for Lord Sugar.
-Prior to beating 20,000 candidates to become Lord Sugar's Apprentice in 2008, McQueen spent 10 years in the recruitment industry.
-Since working for Lord Sugar, McQueen has gone on to set up his own company, Raw Talent Academy and feature regularly in magazines, newspapers and television mostly with regards to his achievements with a lack of qualifications.
-He also regularly appears as a co-host on Love Sport Radio's Tottenham Fans Show.
+Lee McQueen is a British entrepreneur and winner of series four of the UK version of the reality show The Apprentice in which 16 candidates fought to be the winner of a £100,000 a year job working for Alan Sugar.
+Prior to beating 20,000 candidates to become Sugar's Apprentice in 2008, McQueen spent 10 years in the recruitment industry.
+Since working for Sugar, McQueen has gone on to set up his own company, Raw Talent Academy and feature regularly in magazines, newspapers and television mostly with regard to his achievements with a lack of qualifications.

 Biography

 McQueen, who is the son of a milkman, grew up in North London and was educated at Queensmead School in South Ruislip which is a state comprehensive where he left with a BTEC Diploma.
-On leaving school McQueen took his first job as a trainee catering manager at Harrow School where he stayed for 4 years before moving into the recruitment industry.
-Specialising in IT recruitment McQueen spent over 6 and a half of his 10 years in recruitment with Capita Resourcing where he managed a business unit of 30 staff.

 The Apprentice

-On his way to winning the Apprentice McQueen was on the losing team just three times whilst winning eight tasks, twice as the project manager, including the final and never having to face Lord Sugar in the boardroom as one of the bottom three.
+On his way to winning the Apprentice McQueen was on the losing team just three times whilst winning eight tasks, twice as the project manager, including the final and never having to face Alan Sugar in the boardroom as one of the bottom three.
 During the series McQueen was caught lying on his CV about the amount of time spent at university, something which even Prime Minister Gordon Brown commented on, as well as being notable for his "reverse pterodactyl" impression and his catchphrase "That's what I'm talking about!"

 Amscreen

 McQueen started work helping to set up Amscreen as the development director.
-Amscreen forms a part of Lord Sugar's holding company Amshold with Lord Sugar's son Simon Sugar as the chief executive officer, McQueen secured his first deal with BP that saw the digital signage screens installed in 335 company-owned sites and offered to another 800 of BP's dealer partners.
+Amscreen forms a part of Sugar's holding company Amshold with Sugar's son Simon Sugar as the chief executive officer, McQueen secured his first deal with BP that saw the digital signage screens installed in 335 company-owned sites and offered to another 800 of BP's dealer partners.
 After 2 years in the role helping to set up Amscreen as an established company McQueen revealed in July 2010 that he was giving up his post and said "Having gained a huge amount of experience in my role at Amscreen, I felt now was the right time to start up on my own".
-On leaving Lord Sugar was quoted as saying McQueen had "made an important contribution to Amscreen and we wish him all the best".
+On leaving, Sugar was quoted as saying McQueen had "made an important contribution to Amscreen and we wish him all the best".